minteapixel/rgb-game/README.md

 #### Additional Features:
 - __Flexbox CSS__ - included so that the game would render properly on mobile and tablets.

 - __'Infernal' mode__  features 12 colored squares (that's 3 more squares than the 'hard' mode) and all squares have very similar shades of color.
+See screenshots below.

+## Live Demo
+Play the game here: [https://minteapixel.github.io/rgb-game/](https://minteapixel.github.io/rgb-game/)

 ## Screenshots
 ![hard-mode](https://raw.githubusercontent.com/minteapixel/rgb-game/master/screenshots/hard-mode_rgb-game.png)